bganguly/CarND-Traffic-Signs-P2/writeup_template.md

 - np.mean(axis=3) - this squelches the data to 32X32 from 32x32x3
 - normalize_greyscale() - this transforms the 0-255 to 0.1-0.9 .

+The np.mean() reduces a 3 element array to the average value of the array, and helps with further downstream processing.
+The normalize_grescale is an attamept to coalesce widely spread values to a narrow band, so that the classification can be done in realistic time and so that it converges to a value with respectable accuracy.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image3]